mkantzer/k8stestbed/README.md

 ## Project plan:

 * Stand up GKE cluster (dont need anything too crazy here)
 * Helm charts for templatization
 * CI/CD pipeline:
     * not sure yet which tool to use, but likely a free tier.
+        * Honestly, its probably going to be drone.io
     * All work will go through this
     * its going to end up being pretty complicated, as I'm working on a mono-repo concept here.
     * Probably NOT use the box-method where you have a seperate repo of 'current state', although that could be added later